* 19th Year Online *

-BTW - This is information IS ONLY for those that want to gain a competitive edge and crush their competition in court.
+BTW - This information IS ONLY for those that want to gain a competitive edge and crush their competition in court.

-When getting a divorce or fighting for child custody, powerful information and a solid plan are the two most powerful allies you can have in your camp.
+- When getting a divorce or fighting for child custody, powerful information and a solid plan are the two most powerful allies you can have in your camp.

-There are professionals lined up waiting to take your money.
+- There are professionals lined up waiting to take your money.
 Divorce is a huge industry where millions upon millions of dollars are exchanged every year.
 Don't walk this minefield with blinders on.

-The courts don't care about you or your case.
+- The courts don't care about you or your case.
 You must be the one that cares!

-Most lawyers could care less about you or the case you are presenting.
+- Most lawyers could care less about you or the case you are presenting.
 If you run out of cash, they run out of time to work with you.

 I Walk You Step By Step Through The Process

-Who should move out of the house?
+- Who should move out of the house?

-What is the primary factor in deciding custody?
+- What is the primary factor in deciding custody?

-What financial documents are important?
+- What financial documents are important?

 - Is there anything special I should do while in court?

-What sorts of questions should I ask my lawyer during our first meeting?
+- What sorts of questions should I ask my lawyer during our first meeting?

-Should I find a lawyer before a separation?
+- Should I find a lawyer before a separation?

-Is it worth the risk to attempt dirty tactics?
+- Is it worth the risk to attempt dirty tactics?

-Peace of mind for $149.
+Peace of mind for $19.

 If there is one thing that divorce lawyers are REALLY good at - it is billing time.

-Using $300 per billable hour as a baseline, the $149.00 you are going to spend on this book is just under 30 minutes spent with a lawyer!
+Using $300 per billable hour as a baseline, the $19.00 you are going to spend on this book is just under 4 minutes spent with a lawyer!